Are Your Contact Lenses Uncomfortable? Have you been told you can’t wear contacts?

 Our doctors prescribe scleral lenses to help patients with sensitive eyes or corneal irregularities achieve dramatic improvements in visual acuity and comfort.
 Scleral lenses span over the cornea and rest on the sclera (whites) instead.
 This creates a new optical surface and prevents discomfort by minimizing irritation to the cornea.
 There is also a pool of pure saline solution between the back surface of the scleral lens and the front of the cornea that ensures the eye is always in a liquid environment making it optimal for health and comfort.

-The doctors at Bluebird Family Eye Care recommend scleral lenses for those hard-to-fit eyes, for patients with keratoconus, and for people with a medium-high astigmatism that other contacts can’t comfortably correct.
+The doctors at Bluebird Vision + Wellness recommend scleral lenses for those hard-to-fit eyes, for patients with keratoconus, and for people with a medium-high astigmatism that other contacts can’t comfortably correct.
 Scleral lenses are also perfect for anyone wanting to wear comfortable lenses while keeping eyes hydrated all day.

 What are the Benefits of Wearing Scleral Lenses?